DC Probate Lawyers

 What if Someone Challenges a Will?

-An heir or beneficiary may challenge the will.
+In DC an heir or beneficiary may challenge the will.
 However, the burden of proving that the will is not valid rests with the person petition the court.
 Family members challenge wills for a variety of reasons.
 They may disagree with the proposed distribution of the estate.
 Secondly, they may believe that an heir used undue influence to force the decedent to change his or her will for the benefit of the heir.
 Finally, they might believe that the person lacked the mental capacity to sign a legal document.

 Whatever the reason may be, if a will is challenged, the probate process becomes more time-consuming, frustrating, and costly.